bomonike/bomonike.github.io/python-tutorials.md

 2. <a target="_blank" href="https://www.coursera.org/learn/microsoft-data-analysis-visualization-with-python?specialization=microsoft-python-developer">Data Analysis and Visualization with Python 20 hours</a>
 3. <a target="_blank" href="https://www.coursera.org/learn/microsoft-automation-scripting-with-python?specialization=microsoft-python-developer">Automation and Scripting with Python 26 hours</a>
-   1. Introduction to automation,
+   1. Introduction to automation, Crontab, Selenium PyAutoGUI
    1. Basic automation scripts,
    1. Advanced automation techniques introduces you to more sophisticated automation techniques, focusing on application programming interface (API) interaction, integration with third-party services, and task scheduling.
 Learners will explore the world of APIs, learning how to use Python's requests library to interact with REST APIs, handle authentication, and manage rate limits.
    1. Optimization and scaling, focuses on optimizing and scaling automation scripts for improved performance and handling larger, more complex tasks.
    1. Git collaboration: Essential skills for a team environment
 4. <a target="_blank" href="https://www.coursera.org/learn/microsoft-web-development-with-python?specialization=microsoft-python-developer">Web Development with Python 22 hours</a>
 5. <a target="_blank" href="https://www.coursera.org/learn/microsoft-advanced-python-development-techniques?specialization=microsoft-python-developer">Advanced Python Development Techniques 21 hours</a>  March 3